-Tidal Tidal Торіс Recommended research project and key consenting issue current Wave range A.3 Further development of instrumentation and methodologies for detecting potential collision events around tidal turbines and arrays Relevant key issue(s) 1.2 The nature of any potential interactions between marine mammals and basking sharks and tidal turbines is uncertain 1.4 There is uncertainty as to the possible physical consequences of potential collision events for marine mammals, diving birds and fish and tidal turbines 1.5 Further development of suitable instrumentation and methodologies for reducing collision risk, monitoring wildlife behaviour around devices and arrays and for detection of any collision events is required x x B. Underwater noise B.1 Establishment of an acoustic 'evidence base' for operational devices and arrays Relevant key issue(s) 2.1 Lack of available acoustic data from operational devices and arrays 2.2 Knowledge regarding the possible effects of underwater noise from the construction and operation of arrays on marine mammals is incomplete ~ ✓ Х B.2 Development of noise propagation models to further reduce uncertainty regarding the potential impacts of commercial scale arrays Relevant key issue(s) 2.2 Knowledge regarding the possible effects of underwater noise from the construction and operation of arrays on marine mammals is incomplete ~ V V C. Displacement C.1 Development of an agreed approach to assessing the potential effects and consequences of displacement from wave and tidal arrays Relevant key issue(s) 4.1 Potential displacement of essential activities of marine mammals, basking sharks and birds ✓ ✓ ✓ D. Socio- economics D.1 Further studies and research to understand the potential social and economic opportunities and impacts from the development of marine energy projects in rural communities Relevant key issue(s) 9.1 Difficulty with identifying, assessing and managing potential cumulative social and economic impacts from marine energy developments and changes to existing maritime activity ¥ ~ ✓ E. General E.1 Monitoring around operational tidal turbines and first arrays to gather information on the behaviour of diving birds, marine mammals, basking shark and migratory fish around operating tidal turbines Relevant key issue(s) 1.1 The nature of any interactions between diving birds and tidal turbines is uncertain 1.2 The nature of any interactions between marine mammals and basking sharks and tidal turbines is uncertain ~ х х
+Торіс Recommended research project and key consenting issue Tidal current Wave A.3 Further development of instrumentation and methodologies for detecting potential collision events around tidal turbines and arrays Relevant key issue(s) 1.1 The nature of any potential interactions between marine mammals and basking sharks and tidal turbines is uncertain 1.4 There is uncertainty as to the possible physical consequences of potential collision events for marine mammals, diving birds and fish and tidal turbines 1.5 Further development of suitable instrumentation and methodologies for reducing collision risk, monitoring wildlife behaviour around devices and arrays and for detection of any collision events, is required 4 X B. Underwater noise B.1 Establishment of an acoustic 'evidence base' for operational devices and arrays Relevant key issue(s) 2.1 Lack of available acoustic data from operational devices and arrays 2.2 Knowledge regarding the possible effects of underwater noise from the construction and operation of arrays on marine mammals is incomplete ¥ × B.2 Development of noise propagation models to further reduce uncertainty regarding the potential impacts of commercial scale arrays Relevant key issue(s) 2.2 Knowledge regarding the possible effects of underwater noise from the construction and operation of arrays on marine mammals is incomplete ~ C. Displacement C.1 Development of an agreed approach to assessing the potential effects and consequences of displacement from wave and tidal arrays Relevant key issue(s) 4.1 Potential displacement of essential activities of marine mammals, basking sharks and birds 4 ~ D. Socio- economics D.1 Further studies and research to understand the potential social and economic opportunities and impacts from the development of marine energy projects in rural communities Relevant key issue(s) 8.1 Difficulty with identifying, assessing and managing potential cumulative social and economic impacts from marine energy developments and changes to existing maritime activity 4 ~ E. General E.1 Monitoring around operational tidal turbines and first arrays to gather information on the behaviour of diving birds, marine mammals, basking shark and migratory fish around operating tidal turbines Relevant key issue(s) 1.1 The nature of any interactions between marine mammals and basking sharks and tidal turbines is uncertain 4 x